$1,775,440Average Value$1,741Average Price per Sq Ft470Homes For Sale

 1/2

-Central Park Lake is right next to the Upper West Side to give visitors easy access.
+Central Park Lake is right next to the Upper West Side, making it easy for residents to explore.

 Upper West Side residents can relax and take in the sunset over the Hudson River.